tonywied17/222-discord-bot/README.md

     node slash-register.js
     ```

-### Optional: Running the Bot Continuously with Forever
+### Optional: Deploying the Bot Continuously with Forever

 For a more resilient deployment, you can use `forever`, a CLI tool to ensure that your bot runs continuously.
 This is particularly useful for production environments.